biltongza/dotnet-forum-2024-tips-tricks/README.md

 - `multi-solution` - to demonstrate the multi solution extension for Visual Studio
 - `bug-missing-di-registration` - the same application missing a DI registration causing a runtime rror
+- `editorconfig-error` - demonstrate failing a build due to code style not matching editorconfig